nhatphamminh/Python-Networking/README.md

 ## 2. Installation

 * First, you need to setting up Python3.
-After running Kali Linux, you turn on the terminal and execute the following:
+After running Kali Linux, turn on the terminal and execute the following:

   **sudo apt update**